Olive Oatman: Release

-When Olive was 19 years old, Francisco, a Yuma Indian messenger, arrived at the village with a message from the authorities at Fort Yuma.
+When Oatman was 19 years old, Francisco, a Yuma Indian messenger, arrived at the village with a message from the authorities at Fort Yuma.
 Rumors suggested that a white girl was living with the Mohaves, and the post commander requested her return, or to know the reason why she did not choose to return.
-The Mohaves initially sequestered Olive and resisted the request.
-At first they denied that Olive was even white.
-Over the course of negotiations some expressed their affection for Olive, others their fear of reprisal from whites.
-The messenger Francisco, meanwhile, withdrew to the homes of other nearby Mohaves; shortly thereafter he made a second fervent attempt to persuade the Mohaves to part with Olive.
-Trade items were included this time, including blankets and a white horse, and he passed on threats that the whites would destroy the Mohaves if they did not release Olive.
+The Mohaves initially sequestered Oatman and resisted the request.
+At first they denied that Oatman was even white.
+Over the course of negotiations, some expressed their affection for Oatman, others their fear of reprisal from whites.
+Francisco, meanwhile, withdrew to the homes of other nearby Mohaves; shortly thereafter, he made a second attempt to persuade the Mohaves to part with Oatman.
+Trade items were included this time, including blankets and a white horse, and he passed on threats that the whites would destroy the Mohaves if they did not release Oatman.

-After some discussion, in which Olive was this time included, the Mohaves decided to accept these terms, and Olive was escorted to Fort Yuma in a 20-day journey.
+After some discussion, in which Oatman was this time included, the Mohaves decided to accept these terms, and Oatman was escorted to Fort Yuma in a 20-day journey.
 Topeka (the daughter of Espianola/Espanesay and Aespaneo) went on the journey with her.
-Before entering the fort, Olive was given Western clothing lent by the wife of an army officer, as she was clad in a traditional Mohave skirt with no covering above her waist.
-Inside the fort, Olive was surrounded by cheering people.
+Before entering the fort, Oatman was given Western clothing lent by the wife of an army officer, as she was clad in a traditional Mohave skirt with no covering above her waist.
+Inside the fort, Oatman was surrounded by cheering people.

-Olive’s childhood friend Susan Thompson, whom she befriended again at this time, stated many years later that she believed Olive was "grieving" upon her forced return because she had been married to a Mohave man and had given birth to two boys.

-Olive, however, denied rumors during her lifetime that she either had been married to a Mohave or had been sexually mistreated by the Yavapai or Mohave.
-In Stratton's book, she declared that "to the honor of these savages let it be said, they never offered the least unchaste abuse to me."
+Oatman's childhood friend Susan Thompson, whom she befriended again at this time, stated many years later that she believed Oatman was "grieving" upon her forced return because she had been married to a Mohave man and had given birth to two boys.
+Oatman, however, denied rumors during her lifetime that she either had been married to a Mohave or had been sexually mistreated by the Yavapai or Mohave.
+In Stratton's book, she declared that "to the honor of these savages, let it be said, they never offered the least unchaste abuse to me."
 However, her nickname, Spantsa, may have meant "rotten womb" and implied that she was sexually active, although historians have argued that the name could have different meanings.

-Within a few days of her arrival at the fort, Olive discovered that her brother Lorenzo was alive and had been looking for her and Mary Ann.
+Within a few days of her arrival at the fort, Oatman discovered that her brother Lorenzo was alive and had been looking for her and Mary Ann.
 Their meeting made headline news across the West.